2018, bonded rubber mulch, loose rubber mulch, rubber turf, safety surface, safety tiles, timbers, water play |

 Boundary-pushing and thrill-seeking aside, we have to be mindful that sometimes a child who loves to jump and climb may try to jump or climb on things that are not safe.

 With climbing, especially, comes the danger of falling.
 In response, playground equipment manufacturers have been “caging in” or enclosing some of the taller climbing structures found on modern playgrounds.
 This is somewhat controversial, as studies show children misusing this equipment (often by climbing outside the barriers) can get tangled up in the rope netting or otherwise injured by the enclosure.

 If you are considering incorporating climbing structures into your playground, be sure to install safety surfacing under and around it.
-Fortunately, today’s IPEMA surfacing manufacturers (like No Fault Sport Group) offer surfacing that meets the ASTM F1292 Safety Standard for impact attenuation to heights that approach 16 feet.
+Fortunately, today’s IPEMA surfacing manufacturers (like No Fault Surfaces) offer surfacing that meets the ASTM F1292 Safety Standard for impact attenuation to heights that approach 16 feet.
 “Impact attenuation” of playground surfacing material is the measure of its shock absorbing properties.

 What does that mean?
 It means a significantly reduced likelihood of severe head injuries (the most serious type of playground injury) and the most frequent cause of death from playground fall-related accidents.